SS Athenia (1922): Legality of sinking

 As Athenia was an unarmed passenger ship, the attack violated the Hague conventions and the London Naval Treaty of 1930 that allowed all warships, including submarines, to stop and search merchant vessels, but forbade capture as prize or sinking unless the ship was carrying contraband or engaged in military activity.
 Even if this was the case, and if it was decided to sink their ship, it was required that passengers and crew must be transferred to a "place of safety" as a priority.
 Although Germany had not signed the 1930 treaty, the German 1936 Prize Rules (Prisenordnung) binding their naval commanders copied most of its restrictions.
 Lemp of U-30 did none of these things, choosing instead to fire without warning.

 Memorials

 The lost British members of Athenia's crew are commemorated at the Tower Hill Memorial in London.
-Canadian crew who died are listed at the Halifax Memorial (Sailor's Memorial) at Point Pleasant Park in Halifax, Nova Scotia as well as by special plaque for Hannah Russell Crawford Baird, 66, a civilian stewardess from Montreal, she was the first Canadian killed in the war and is commemorated in a memorial to female merchant mariners in Langford, British Columbia.
+Canadian crew who died are listed at the Halifax Memorial (Sailor's Memorial) at Point Pleasant Park in Halifax, Nova Scotia as well as by a special plaque for Hannah Russell Crawford Baird, 66, a civilian stewardess from Montreal.
+She was the first Canadian killed in the war and is commemorated in a memorial to female merchant mariners in Langford, British Columbia.